marmelab/Asteroids.js/README.md

 The original game was reimplemented in JavaScript and SVG with [Raphaël.js](http://raphaeljs.com/), and a custom gaming loop.
 The synchronization between the desktop and the mobile screens also uses JavaScript ([Node.js](http://nodejs.org/) and [Socket.io](http://socket.io/)).
 The mobile webapp uses [Hammer.js](http://eightmedia.github.io/hammer.js/) for gesture and orientation detection.

+It was developed in a single day (about 9 hours) during one of the marmelab Hacking Days.

 Demo
 ----
 ![Tiltable asteroids demo](http://marmelab.github.io/AsteroidTilt/demo.gif)